 Communities in various African countries stand to benefit in one form or another if policies or tax laws guide philanthropy.

-And in some cases, tax laws indicate that organizations can benefit in terms of tax rebates or exemptions related to what they’re trying to do.
+In some cases, tax laws indicate that organizations can benefit in terms of tax rebates or exemptions related to what they’re trying to do.
 However, in many countries, tax laws are complicated and don’t fully operate, either because of the bureaucracy or the type of documentation required.
-Ethiopia is an extreme example of too much regulation, which dictated that organizations can’t operate in certain sectors.
+Ethiopia is an extreme example of too much regulation, which, for example, dictated that some organizations can’t operate in certain sectors.
 A backlash ensued, because the philanthropic work and resource mobilization of organizations was overly constrained.

 Also, I was talking to someone who operates a community-based organization in Zimbabwe, and she said her organization was hit by a sudden, retroactive, tax demand going back five years – and she thinks it was punishment for asking important questions about the relationship between mining companies, governments and communities.
 So, many philanthropic organizations in the region operate without applying for tax benefits.

-Three exceptions are Kenya, Mauritius and South Africa, which have better developed tax systems.
+Three exceptions are Kenya, Mauritius and South Africa, which have better developed tax exemption systems for nonprofits and philanthropic organizations, among other regulations.
 For instance, instead of relying only on the goodwill of mining companies to work with community nonprofit groups, South Africa has specific laws that require companies listed on the Johannesburg Stock Exchange to invest at least 1% of post-tax profit into corporate social investment (CSI).
 It’s 2% in Mauritius.

 More countries may want to do this, if these examples are anything to go by.
 There’s a huge component of private-sector input, but also nonprofit organizations’ input in terms of processes.
 It ensures that certain investments go to communities, especially in places with huge extractive industries, such as the Democratic Republic of the Congo (DRC), which has nothing to show after years of mining.
 Communities in various countries stand to benefit in one form or another if policies or tax laws guide philanthropy.